Royal Alexandra Children's Hospital: Recent history of the Dyke Road site

 Details of the new building were announced in January 2004—at which point it was also stated that Lainson's buildings on the Dyke Road site would be demolished.
 Three operating theatres, an intensive care unit, X-ray facilities and 100 beds were planned.
 Meanwhile, developers expressed interest in the Dyke Road site, hoping to acquire and demolish the hospital and redevelop the prime central location with flats.
 Housebuilder Taylor Wimpey paid £10 million for the site in December 2006, and planned to build a mixture of houses and flats (including some affordable housing); they submitted a planning application for a 149-unit development incorporating a doctor's surgery, but Brighton & Hove City Council refused planning permission in December 2008 and again (on appeal) in June 2009.
 The planning officer who made the decision stated that the proposed development was too large in scale for the site, affected nearby open space and appeared "bulky [and] overbearing".
-The majority of local residents wanted the old buildings to be retained, according to a locally produced survey earlier in 2006, and a residents' association applied to English Heritage for the granting of listed status, which would have given protection against demolition and significant alteration.
+The majority of residents wanted the old buildings to be retained, according to a locally produced survey earlier in 2006, and a residents' association applied to English Heritage for the granting of listed status, which would have given protection against demolition and significant alteration.
 This was not granted, because Lainson's original building had been altered so much that its original architectural character had been lost, but its situation within the Montpelier and Clifton Hill conservation area still gave some protection.
 (The council's Conservation Area Character Statement of 2005 stated that the hospital was "an important part of Brighton life and a well known local landmark".)
 In March 2010, the council published a planning statement which required the main building (Lainson's original) to be retained as part of any future redevelopment of the site.
 Later buildings, such as the former nurses' accommodation, were not covered by this.
 Taylor Wimpey submitted new plans to retain Lainson's main building but use most of the site for housing.
 These were approved by Brighton and Hove City Council in February 2011.
 Work could not start, though, until the council reached agreement with the company over £350,000 of funding towards educational and transport improvements.
 Several months later, when development had still taken place, the building was falling into decay and was reportedly close to collapse, as squatters and thieves regularly broke in to occupy the building and strip lead from the roof.
 This prompted the council to serve notice on Taylor Wimpey to tidy the site, make it secure and improve the appearance of the buildings.